MacUchegit/AWS-IAM-Access-Review-and-Contractor-Offboarding/README.md

 **Action**

-1. Create one access key for `contractor-jane`.
+1. Create one access key for `contractor-james`.
 2. Record only what is required to test the lab.
 3. Never publish the secret access key.